 Min ardently focuses on those women techies who work their way through without concentrating on all the hype of ‘women-empowerment’.
 “I think women have come a long way and in a lot of ways and, given the spotlight that is on this issue, like, there has been no better time to be a woman working in a traditionally male-dominated space,” added Min.

 Min asserted by saying that there “should” be more women in the crypto industry and that it is “important”.
 While developing new things she believes that men and women can equally contribute to the same, provided, “it has to be first and foremost in your mind that we are equals.”
 She talked about invoking human principles which can only start if we consider a “human-centered design as opposed to gender-centered, ”- “ If you think about women being half of the population and we’re trying to drive blockchain adoption, and we’re thinking about the content or a community initiative that only appeals to men.
 Then you are, in many ways, excluding half the population, ” she explained.

 Women indeed have calm-minded decision-making capabilities along with seeking consensus to get a majority for optimized decisions.
 On the other hand, some men being aggressive and impulsive may take the wrong one.
 She said that- “I think having women sitting around tables will improve the decision-making and also help the calibration towards better outcomes on the floor.”
 Very positively concluding Min said that- “yes, you can make a connection that more women in technology will make the world a better place.”

-Her message to all the women who need to participate for a change
+Her message to all the women who need to participate in a change

-Min is determined to continue working in the Blockchain space and dedicate her resources for innovation in the same in the foreseeable future.
-She has a positive attitude towards mass adoption of Blockchain and its power in eradicating poverty, corruption, and inequality.
+Min is determined to continue working in the Blockchain space and dedicate her resources to innovation in the same in the foreseeable future.
+She has a positive attitude toward the mass adoption of Blockchain and its power in eradicating poverty, corruption, and inequality.
 Similarly, her thoughts on governments and regulators accepting Blockchain seem good.
 She says that Blockchain “is a journey rather than a destination.”